ContACT US

 Permanent Exhibits & Events

-MEROE Museum is focused on showcasing exhibits, art, and art installations that focus on showing how indigenous/Black culture is the foundation of the current world civilization.
 We believe by showing the truth about our culture and our people we promote unity through diversity for all people in the world.
 Every day new facts are revealed about how ancient our culture is and how important it is to the world today.
 In addition, we believe by providing this information inworld in a safe collaborative space, we foster communication between all peoples in the diaspora and the world.

-Our inworld museum features three exhibit halls, a gallery, and library.
+Our inworld museum features five expansive exhibit halls, a gallery, gift ship and a library.
 Each exhibit description provides a description of the exhibit location within MEROE museum.
+Icons in the exhibit description provide guidance on exhibit details.

 Visit MEROE Museum in Second Life, Metaverse